LucasPickering/soze/README.md

 docker-compose -f docker-compose.pi.yml up -d
 ```

 If you change code in a component, you'll have to rebuild its image, because the code is loaded into the image at build time.
+Then restart the containers.

 ```
-docker-compose -f docker-compose.pi.yml build [<component>...]
+docker-compose -f docker-compose.pi.yml build [<component>...] docker-compose -f docker-compose.pi.yml up -d
 ```

 ## Hardware